samozm/bayesian_network_regression_imp/data/simulation/ReadMe.md

 - The b file (simulationX_bs.csv) contains the true B matrix (column matrix) associated with the simulated data.
 - The m file (simulationX_ms.csv) contains the m value (which shows which taxa were "sampled" for each "sample" (row in the X matrix/entry in the y vector)).
 A 1 indicates that taxa was included in that sample, a 0 indicates that it wasn't.

-Simulations 1-6 are "unrealistic".
+Simulation 1 (cases 1-6) is "unrealistic".
 Generated as follows:

 y<sub>i</sub> &= $\mu$<sub>0</sub> + <**A**<sub>i</sub>,**B**<sub>0</sub>><sub>F</sub> + $\epsilon$<sub>i</sub>